ucldc/ingest_deploy/README.md

 * Then run `Queue deletion of documents from Solr stage`.
 * You can track the progress through the <a href="https://harvest-stg.cdlib.org/rq/">RQ Dashboard</a>; once the jobs are done, a results report will be posted to the #dsc_harvesting_report channel in Slack.

+If you need more control of the process (i.e. to put on a different queue), you can use the following command syntaxes on the dsc-blackstar role account:

+`./bin/delete_couchdb_collection.py adrian.turner@ucop.edu high-stage https://registry.cdlib.org/api/v1/collection/26275`
+`./bin/queue_delete_solr_collection.py adrian.turner@ucop.edu high-stage 26275`

 #### 2.2. <a name="harvestcdbstg">Harvest metadata to CouchDB stage</a>